-CallableStatement methods handle OUT parameters in SPL and C functions and Java user-defined routines (UDRs).
+CallableStatement methods handle OUT parameters in C function and Java user-defined routines (UDRs).
 Two registerOutParameter() methods specify the data type of OUT parameters to the driver.
-A series of getXXX() methods retrieve OUT parameters.
+A series of getXXX() methods retrieves OUT parameters.

 IBM Informix Dynamic Server, Version 9.2x and 9.3x, considers OUT parameters to be statement local variables (SLVs).
 SLVs are valid only for the life of a single statement and cannot be returned directly upon executing the routine.
 The JDBC CallableStatement interface provides a method for retrieving OUT parameters.